So...you want to surrender your Labrador to Dallas Fort Worth Labrador Retriever Rescue Club?

 Please reconsider - their life is in your hands!

 Before you make the decision to surrender your Labrador, we encourage you to read Can We Help You Keep Your Pet?
 On these pages, you will hopefully find some advice and piece of mind to help you keep your Labrador.
 There is also a lot of information for those who would never dream of giving up their pet, but just need some advice on basic pet problems.
 It only takes a few minutes of your time and you may be very surprised at what you read.

 If you have read this far and feel that you have no other choice but to surrender your Labrador to rescue, DFWLRRC may be able to help.

-We do not accept vicious or dangerous dogs as defined by the Texas Legal Code.
-Nor do we accept dogs that have bitten humans or other dogs.
+Important: We do not accept vicious or dangerous dogs as defined by the Texas Legal Code; nor do we accept dogs that have bitten humans, dogs, or other animals.